4 key factors of type 2 diabetes management

 Blood sugar levels

 According to the National Institute for Diabetes and Digestive and Kidney Diseases (NIDDK), the recommended blood sugar levels are 80 to 130 mg/dL before a meal and less than 180 mg/dL two hours after you started a meal.
 When your blood sugar level drops below 70 mg/dL, you may experience hypoglycemia (low blood sugar).
 Alternately, if your blood sugar goes above 200 mg/dL, you may experience hyperglycemia (high blood sugar).
 Both conditions can be dangerous.
-Your healthcare provider (HCP) will tell you how many times per day you should check your blood sugar levels.
+Your healthcare provider (HCP) will tell you how many times per day you should check your blood sugar levels and may recommend you use a continuous glucose monitor.

 Keeping your A1C below 6.5 to 7 percent is crucial for preventing or slowing the progression of diabetes-related complications for most people, says Darria Long Gillespie, MD, clinical assistant professor at the University of Tennessee Health Science Center.
 There may be different goals for people with cognitive impairment (difficulty thinking, remembering, or making decisions), who have more than one chronic illness, or who are dependent on others for day-to-day functioning.

-Insulin and oral diabetes medications can help you control your blood sugar when diet and lifestyle changes are not enough.
-In fact, long-acting types of insulin, alone or in combination, may help maintain blood sugar at a more steady level for longer lengths of time.
+Insulin and oral or injectable diabetes medications can help you control your blood sugar when diet and lifestyle changes are not enough.
+In fact, long-acting types of insulin, alone or in combination, may help maintain blood sugar at a steadier level for longer lengths of time.

 Blood pressure